 It’s no secret that I’ve found it a struggle to adjust to the leap from one child to two so close in age, and a bit of time-out would enable me to return to family life with fuel in the tanks.
-The idea of twenty-four hours to think about no-one else’s needs but my own was positively heavenly, and it didn’t take long to start daydreaming about what I’d do with such an indulgent chunk of free-time.
-Some might call it selfish, but I call it self-care, and self-care as a parent is imperative but all too often overlooked.
+The idea of twenty-four hours to think about no-one else’s needs but my own was heavenly, and it didn’t take long to start daydreaming about what I’d do with such an indulgent chunk of free time.
+Self-care as a parent is imperative but all too often overlooked.

-I am lucky enough to be married to a very understanding, supportive husband, so a week later he booked me into our usual hotel in Melbourne CBD complete with gym, pool, spa, and a surprise upgrade to include city views and late check-out; chosen primarily on the basis that it has very comfy beds that would guarantee a long, good night’s sleep.
-We chose a weeknight to make it more affordable.
+I’m lucky enough to be married to a very understanding, supportive husband, so a week later he booked me into our usual hotel in Melbourne CBD complete with gym, pool, spa, and a surprise upgrade to include city views and late check-out; chosen primarily on the basis that it has very comfy beds that would guarantee a long, good night’s sleep (sleep is in very short supply in our house).
+We chose a week-night to make it more affordable.
 Needless to say, I could hardly wait!

 In the morning I made use of the pool and spa, before finally getting ready and checking out.
 I headed to Degraves Street laneway where I had coffee and one of the yummiest brunches ever.
 Unfortunately I’ve forgotten the name of the café, but it basically had a little row of perches rather than seats, which meant I had to forego finishing off my blog post because there was barely room for me and my luggage let alone my laptop!
 It was worth it for the food though, as you can see below (roasted cauliflower and chickpeas on pumpkin-smash sourdough toast, with pomegranate and poached egg – the perfect fuel for a chilly winter’s day!).

-And then it was time to catch the train and make my way home, because I had tickets to take my toddler to see The Wiggles Live that afternoon which had been a present for his 2nd birthday.
+And then it was time to catch the train and make my way home, because I had tickets to take my toddler to see The Wiggles Live that afternoon which had been a present for his 2nd birthday (which went well until about 5 minutes in when he managed to bust his lip on the swingy auditorium chairs that he found almost as captivating as the show!).

 When I walked in the door, my husband had achieved the miracle of getting both children to nap at the same time, so we were able to reconnect before resuming family life after a blissful, indulgent 24-hours of me-time.
 Even though I’d spent a large part of my time away texting my husband to see how things were going and demanding pics of the kids because I missed them so much – and there’s something slightly lonely about doing something by yourself that you’d usually do as a couple or as a family – overall it was a really lovely time and a great opportunity to put my own needs, which are often neglected out of necessity, first for a little while.

-Though some might think there’s more I could have done with my time away – like shopping for instance (a visit to H&M would’ve been the icing on the cake), or dinner out with a friend, or a trip to the cinema or a wine or two at Crown Casino – I was actually pretty unwell with a nasty cold so all I wanted to do was to stay warm and cosy and do the things that I usually don’t have enough time for at home – things that are perfect for me.
+Though some might think there’s more I could have done with my time away – like shopping for instance (some retail therapy at H&M would’ve been the icing on the cake), or dinner out with a friend, or a trip to the cinema or a wine or two at Crown Casino – I was actually full of cold so all I wanted to do was to stay warm and cosy and do the things that I usually don’t have enough time for at home – things that are perfect for me.
 So perfect in fact, that I wouldn’t mind making it a thing!
 And next year, I will be sure to get to H&M.

 If your tanks are running a little low, here’s hoping that you’re able to make way for some unapologetic me-time soon, with an opportunity to pursue some of those other things that define you outside of your mothering role.